- Assessment Process

 New or Replanted Vines

 For new or replanted vines, the first three years after planting are exempt from taxation under California law because they are not considered to be in full production.
 For the fourth year the vines are enrolled using a per acre value based on values derived from comparable sales in prior years.
-For the 2017 tax year (July 1 2017-June 30 2018) vines planted in 2014 will come out of exempt status at a value of $33,000 per acre.
-By comparison, thirty-nine years ago (1978) the value per acre for vines was $2,500.
+For the 2021 tax year (July 1 2021-June 30 2022) vines planted in 2018 will come out of exempt status at a value of $33,000 per acre.
+By comparison, in 1978 the value per acre for vines was $2,500.

 The newly installed costs of NLI are enrolled as fixtures-real property and given new base year values.
 Supplemental assessments are issued when new NLI are installed or when NLI are removed.
 In the first five years of a newly replanted block of vines, NLI values often change as wires and cross arms are added.
 Water frost protection and drip irrigation often involve a water source, usually a reservoir, pumps and main pipelines, laterals and risers.
 When a block of vines is removed the reservoir, pumps and mains usually remain with only the laterals and risers being removed.
 When the frost protection/irrigation system of the new planting is reestablished, only the laterals and risers receive new base year values.

 It is in the best interest of vineyard owners and purchasers to give the Assessor as much data as possible about their vineyards so that we can arrive at a fair assessment.
 Unfortunately, only 60%-65% of the vineyard owners who receive vine reports in any given year return them.
 Failure to report timely can mean vines and NLI that have been removed may be assessed for several years after removal.
 Non-reporting can also lead to escape assessments when we discover that new vines were planted several years before.